 One of the most exciting moments in life is the moment you bring a Doberman Pinscher home.
 They’re devoted, courageous, alert and surprisingly affectionate.
-But as parents, safety is the number one concern when bringing home such a large dog.
+But as parents, you may question whether the big and muscular Doberman is safe for the kids.

-So, are Dobermans good with kids?
-If properly socialized and trained, Doberman Pinschers are great with kids.
+When properly socialized and trained, Doberman Pinschers are excellent with older kids.
 Because they’re such loyal dogs, a trained Doberman will be sweet and loving with all members of the family, including the kids.
 This is especially true if the two were raised together.
 However, there are things to consider when bringing home these massive muscular dogs.

 The Doberman Pinscher is one of the best family dogs you can buy.
-Though they’re big and scary-looking to most people, they’re excellent and loving companions.
+They’re big and scary-looking to a lot of people, but they’re excellent and loving companions to the family.
 In most cases, they will make wonderful playmates for older children.
-Let’s see why.